Change an auth helper signature without breaking callers, tests, or prior project decisions.

 Is Sverklo free and open source?

 Yes.
-MIT licensed and free forever.
-All 36 tools have no limits and opt-in telemetry that's off by default (see /security).
-A future Sverklo Pro tier will add smart auto-capture and larger embedding models, and Sverklo Team will add shared team memory — but the rule is "Pro adds new things, never gates current things."
-Anything in the OSS server today stays in the OSS server forever.
+The current server is MIT licensed.
+All 37 tools in the current OSS server have no usage limits and opt-in telemetry is off by default (see /security).
+A future Sverklo Pro tier may add smart auto-capture and larger embedding models, and Sverklo Team may add shared team memory; current OSS functionality should not be gated by those tiers.

 How do I install Sverklo in Claude Code?